We’re making improvements to the transport network in parts of five suburban areas in Christchurch to make it safer and easier to get around.

 Sign up for updates on what's happening

-These areas have been selected because they have the highest number of faults such as potholes, accidents and near misses, and requests for things like more crossings and better lighting.
+The five areas have been selected because they have the highest number of faults such as potholes, accidents and near misses, and requests for things like more crossings and better lighting.
 They have also experienced significant damage and disruption, or have more people travelling in these areas due to changes in travel patterns following the earthquakes.

 The money for the improvement work comes from the Christchurch Regeneration Acceleration Facility (CRAF).
 The Government funding package of $40 million is for transport projects in Christchurch.
 The purpose of the funding is to make a difference for affected communities by improving liveability and support their ongoing regeneration.